-So what is heartburn?Heartburn is a common condition that’s caused by stomach acids rising up into your esophagus.
+What is heartburn?Heartburn is a common condition that’s caused by stomach acids rising up into your esophagus.
 This can cause chest pain that sometimes radiates to your neck, throat or jaw.

 When in doubt, check it out!

-How to avoid reflux.
+How to avoid acid reflux.

-There are some things you can do to keep the heartburn away.
+You can keep the heartburn away.

-- And if you experience heartburn at night, try giving gravity a hand.
-“Raise the head of your bed on blocks (about 6 inches) so gravity can help keep your stomach contents down in the stomach,” Bauman said.
+- Raise the head of your bed (about 6 inches) if you have heartburn at night.
+This allows gravity to help keep your stomach contents in the stomach.

 - Don’t eat close to bedtime or late at night.
 When your stomach is full of food or busy digesting food, try letting it finish before heading to bed.